Skip to main content

 Optimizing Category Pages for CLV

-Category pages are the workhorses of e-commerce SEO.
-When optimized for customer lifetime value, they become powerful drivers of repeat purchases and cross-category exploration.
+Category pages are often among the most important pages in e-commerce SEO.
+When optimized for customer lifetime value, they can become powerful drivers of repeat purchases and cross-category exploration.

 Product recommendations that boost CLV